tillitis/tkey-ssh-agent/README.md

 pubkey.
 The pubkey is printed to stdout for easy redirection, but some messages are still present on stderr.

+#### Installing tk-ssh-agent

+For Linux, we provide udev rules to automatically let `tk-ssh-agent` know when a Tillitis Key is inserted or removed.
+You can install `system/90-tk-ssh-agent.rules` in `/etc/udev/rules.d/` and run `udevadm control --reload`.
+Now the `tk-ssh-agent` will get a SIGHUP every time you insert or remove the Tillitis Key.
+The [`Makefile`](Makefile) has an `install` target that installs tk-ssh-agent and the rules for you.
+First `make` then `sudo make install`, then `sudo make reload-rules` to apply the rules to the running system.
+This also installs a man page which contains some useful information, try `man ./system/tk-ssh-agent.1` to read it before installing.

+There is also a Work In Progress Debian/Ubuntu package which can be build using the script `debian/build-pkg.sh`.

 ## The random app and runrandom host program